Building suspense in writing KS2 resource – How to write stories with tension, atmosphere and suspense

 - Fear of discovery in a hiding place as footsteps/voices, thuds, crashes get closer.

-- Use of punctuation to add suspense – include a sentence that holds back essential information from the reader until its ending, using colons, commas and repeated full stops to delay the revelation.
+Include a sentence that holds back essential information from the reader until its ending, using colons, commas and repeated full stops to delay the revelation.

 - Climbing the ladder, he suddenly stopped dead in his tracks.

 - She heard the shuffle of footsteps, the scrape of metal.
 Silence.
 A shadow loomed over her.
 She dropped to her knees.
 Silhouetted in the flickering light was….

 Build a sense of tension by making frequent references to time (the ‘ticking clock’ effect):

 - He searched desperately for a way to escape.
 Frantic now… time was running out.